-- (i) To companies controlled by officers and directors (Ron Nichols; Ken Collison).
-Includes Senior VP termination fees. - (ii) To a company controlled by corporate secretary for management services performed as an officer. - (iii) To a company controlled by President & CEO for management services performed.
-Includes non-recurrent 2009 & 2010 bonus, approved on April 2011.
+- (i) To companies controlled by officers or directors.
+Includes termination fees for Senior Vice President. - (ii) To a company controlled by corporate secretary for management services performed as an officer. - (iii) To a company controlled by President & CEO for management services performed.
+Includes non recurrent 2009 & 2010 bonus, approved on April 2011.